How To Deal With Friends Who Do Not Respect You?

 Reflect on your own behaviors and consider how you can improve your communication skills and emotional intelligence (Bradberry & Greaves, 2009).

-Brian Tracy says, “Invest three percent of your income in yourself (self-development) in order to guarantee your future.”
+Brian Tracy says, “Invest three percent of your income in yourself (self-development) to guarantee your future.”

 Finally, when you have decided to break off the friendship because they won’t change their behavior toward you, forgive them.